Become a Military Doctor: Step-by-Step Career Guide

 As with all military officers, doctors can advance in rank and receive commensurate pay raises.
 Promotions within the military are generally based on time served and performance evaluations.
 Experienced military doctors may instruct at service schools or advise other military units.
 They may also leave the military and apply their skills to a career in civilian health care.

 The rate of pay for a military physician varies according to experience and rank and whether they receive special pay, incentive pay and a housing allowance.
 These are just some of the factors used to compute pay.
-The website, Payscale.com reported the middle 80% of military doctors earned from $60,820 to $201,341 in November of 2013.
+The website, Payscale.com reported that those in the military with Doctor of Medicine degrees earned between $91,514 and $218,449 as of 2014.

 Related to Become a Military Doctor: Step-by-Step Career Guide